QuarkChain/ethminer/README.md

 - `--shard-id` defines one specify shard to mine. shard id 1, 10001, 20001, 30001, 40001, 50001 are Ethash.
 - `--cuda-devices` defines specify GPUs to mine.
 - `--farm-recheck` defines check interval in milliseconds for changed work.
+For example 500.

 Noted that if you want to mine multiple shards, please open multiple terminals.